The Gestalt of ToC

 Often, the term ‘strategy’ is synonymous with ‘plan’.
 Porter posits that strategy is a verb; the creation of a unique and valuable position, involving different set of activities.
 This becomes the guidance for all activities of the organization.
 Action, supported by solid arguments.

-We can boil a reasonable interpretation of the meaning of strategy down to one thing; doing the things that increase value for the entity, however the organization defines ‘value’.
+We can boil a reasonable interpretation of the meaning of strategy down to one thing; doing the things that increase value for the entity, however the entity defines ‘value’.

 Criteria for a Good Strategy